quicwg/base-drafts/draft-ietf-quic-transport.md

   client can receive packets that are addressed with the transport address that is claimed by the client (see {{address-validation}})

-The initial CRYPTO_HS frame MUST be sent in a single packet.
+The initial CRYPTO frame MUST be sent in a single packet.
 Any second attempt that is triggered by address validation MUST also be sent within a single packet.
 This avoids having to reassemble a message from multiple packets.